 Un-Assigned Kernel Misfiring

 In the past, kernel extensions that conflicted with the kernel code could cause a kernel panic—a fatal halt in the OS requiring a reboot.
-Using the kextstat command line utility, you can actually find out which kernel extensions have been loaded by OS X at bootup.
+Using the kextstat command line utility, you can actually find out which kernel extensions have been loaded by OS X at boot up.

 Starting with Yosemite, kernel extensions must be code signed by the developer with Apple authorization or OS X won’t load them.
-Sometimes these un-signed kernel extensions cause this headache after an OS X update.
+Sometimes these un-signed kernel extensions cause this headache after an OS X or macOS update.

 - This creates the list of all non-Apple file extensions that you can look through to see if there is an obvious suspect.
 In any case, continue the steps below to remove the non-signed extensions.

-- Enter “system_profiler SPExtensionsDataType > ~/Desktop/kextList.txt” without the quotes and hit return (this will take a while to run).
+- Enter “system_profiler SPExtensionsDataType > ~/Desktop/kextList.txt” without the quotes and hit return (this takes a while to run).

 - There should now be a kextList.txt file on your desktop, open it and press both the “Apple(Command)” and “F” keys to bring up the find.